Pointing Pairs in Sudoku: How to Spot and Use This Key Elimination Technique

 Pointing Pairs vs Box-Line Reduction — Same Thing?

-• Pointing pairs (Type 1): start with the box.
-Candidates confined to one row or column inside a box eliminate from the rest of that row or column.
+• Pointing Pairs (Type 1): start with the box.
+When a candidate inside a box is confined to one row or column, eliminate it from that row or column outside the box.

-• Box line reduction (Type 2): start with the row or column.
-Candidates confined to one box inside a row or column eliminate from the rest of the box.
+• Box-Line Reduction (Type 2): start with the row or column.
+When a candidate in a row or column only appears in cells belonging to one box, eliminate it from the rest of that box.

 What Difficulty Level Uses Pointing Pairs?